InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 # InnerSource Learning Path: Trusted Committer

-## Introduction

-- tbd

 ## Introducing The Trusted Committer Role

 The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
-Think of TCs as a person in a community that you trust with important technical decisions and with mentoring contributors to get their contribution over the finish line.
+Think of TCs as the persons in a community that you trust with important technical decisions and with mentoring contributors to get their contribution over the finish line.
 The TC role is both a demanding and a rewarding role to fulfill.
 It goes far beyond being an opinionated gatekeeper and it is instrumental for the success of any InnerSource community.

 Generally speaking, the TC role is defined by its responsibilities, rather than by its privileges.
-On a very high level, TCs represents the interests of both their InnerSource community and the products the community is building.
-They are concerned with the health of the community and the product.
+On a very high level, TCs represent the interests of both their InnerSource community and the products the community is building.
+They are concerned with the health of both the community and the product.
 So as a TC, you'll have both tech oriented and community oriented responsibilities and we'll explore both of these dimensions in the following sections.

-Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS and why we think the name is both apt and important.
+Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS on a high level of abstraction and explain why we think the name is both apt and important.

 Let's start with the _Contributor_ role.
-A _Contributor_ - as the name implies, makes contributions to an InnerSource community; code but also bug-reports, feature-requests or documentation.
-The contributor might or might not be part of the community.
-He might be sent by another team to develop a feature they might need.
+A _Contributor_ - as the name implies - makes contributions to an InnerSource community; code but also non-code artefcts, such as bug-reports, feature-requests or documentation.
+Contributors might or might not be part of the community.
+They might be sent by another team to develop a feature they might need.
 This is why we sometimes also refer to Contributors as _Guests_ or being part of a _Guest Team_.
 The _Contributor_ is responsible for "fitting in" and for conforming to the communities expectations and processes.

-The Trusted Committer is always a member of the InnerSource community, also sometimes referred to as the _Host Team_.
+The _Trusted Committer_ is always a member of the InnerSource community, also sometimes referred to as the _Host Team_.
 In this analogy, the TC is responsible for both building the house and setting the house rules, to make sure their guests are comfortable and can work together effectively.
-Compared to the _Contributor_, a TCs have earned the responsibility to push code closer to production and are generally allowed to perform tasks that have a higher level of risk associated with them.
+Compared to _Contributors_, TCs have earned the responsibility to push code closer to production and are generally allowed to perform tasks that have a higher level of risk associated with them.

-The Product Owner is the third role in InnerSource.
+The _Product Owner_ is the third role in InnerSource.
 Whether or not there is a dedicated PO depends on the type of InnerSource community and the products they build.
-Especially in grass-roots type InnerSource communities like the one I work in, the TC also acts as a PO.
+Especially in grass-roots type InnerSource communities like the one I work in, the TC usually also acts as a PO.
 Similar to agile processes, the PO is responsible for defining and prioritizing requirements and stories for the community to implement.
 The PO therefore often interacts with the TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
 In the Host/Guest analogy, the PO would be the one of determines what